tritoke/comp31311_langs/README.md

-# lambda_parser
+# COMP31311 langs
-A rust based parser for a simple untyped lambda calculus from one of my classes at university.
+A rust based parser and library for the languages we study in COMP31311

 ## Examples
 All examples can be found in the `/examples` directory, and can be run like so: